huangwei-pku/huangwei-pku.github.io/research.md

 **Beyond Nature and Nurture: The Impact of Maternal Education on Child Health,** with Xiaoyan Lei, Guangjun Shen, and Ang Sun, 2nd round Revise & Resubmit, *Journal of Human Resources*.

-**Social Norms and the Impact of Early Life Events on Gender Inequality,** with Albert Park and Wei Luo, Revise & Resubmit, *Journal of Human Resources*.
+**Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, Revise & Resubmit, *Journal of Human Resources*.

-**Early Childhood Exposure to Health Insurance and Adolescent Outcomes: Evidence from Rural China,** with Hong Liu, Revise & Resubmit, *Journal of Development Economics*.
+**Early Childhood Exposure to Health Insurance and Adolescent Outcomes: Evidence from Rural China.** with Hong Liu, Revise & Resubmit, *Journal of Development Economics*.

-**Understanding the Effects of Education on Health: Evidence from China,** with Chuanchuan Zhang, Reject & Resubmit, *Journal of Health Economics*.
+**Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit, *Journal of Health Economics*.

 **What is in ‘Moral Hazard’ of Health Insurance?
-Evidence from Quasi Experiments in China，** with Chuanchuan Zhang.
+Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.

 **How do Households Respond to Permanent and Transitory Income Shocks?
-Evidence from Pension Reforms in Urban China**, with Mi Luo, Yinghao Pan, and Hong Song.
+Evidence from Pension Reforms in Urban China.** with Mi Luo, Yinghao Pan, and Hong Song.

 **How do Spot Price and Future Price Affect Healthcare Usage?
-Evidence from Quasi-Experiments in China**, with Jin Feng, Hong Song, and Zhen Wang.
+Evidence from Quasi-Experiments in China.** with Jin Feng, Hong Song, and Zhen Wang.

-**Non-linear Incentive and Work Performance: Evidence from a Quasi Experiment,** with Richard B. Freeman and Teng Li.
-(Under Review)
+**Non-linear Incentive and Work Performance: Evidence from a Quasi Experiment.** with Richard B. Freeman and Teng Li.

-**Public Pension Provision, Informal Eldercare, and Son Preference: Evidence from the New Rural Pension Scheme in China,** with Naijia Guo and Ruixin Wang.
-(Under Review)
+**How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.

-**Unawareness of Unhealthiness, Information Provision and Health Insurance Participation among the Elderly,** with Mi Luo (under Review)
+**Unawareness of Unhealthiness, Information Provision and Health Insurance Participation among the Elderly.** with Mi Luo.

-**Teacher Characteristics and Student Performance: Evidence from Random Teacher-Student Assignments in China,** with Teng Li, Yinghao Pan, and Jinyang Ren.
-(Under review)
+**Teacher Characteristics and Student Performance: Evidence from Random Teacher-Student Assignments in China.** with Teng Li, Yinghao Pan, and Jinyang Ren.

+**When Giving Hurts: Impact of Exposure to China’s Land Reform on Education Attainment and Labor Market Outcomes.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang.

+**Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.

-**Economic Conditions and Mortality: Evidence from 200 Years of Data,** (with David Cutler and Adriana Lleras-Muney).
+**Economic Conditions and Mortality: Evidence from 200 Years of Data.** (with David Cutler and Adriana Lleras-Muney).

-**A Theory of Multiplexity: Sustaining Cooperation with Multiple Relations,** (with Chen Cheng and Yiqing Xing).
+**A Theory of Multiplexity: Sustaining Cooperation with Multiple Relations.** (with Chen Cheng and Yiqing Xing).

 ### Working in Progress

-**The Power of Health Insurance: Evidence from New Cooperation Medical Scheme in China**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.
+**The Power of Market-wide Health Insurance Expansion: Evidence from New Cooperation Medical Scheme in China**, with Hongqiao Fu, Xiaoyan Lei, Zeyu Liu, and Ge Yin.

-**Too Busy to Be Cured?** with Yi Zhou and Changyu Ren.
+**Too Busy to Be Cured?** with Xiangyuan Ding, Yi Zhou and Changyu Ren.

-**Local Government Responses to Trade Liberalization: Evidence from China**, with Mi Dai and Guangrong Ma.
+**Spillover Effects of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.

 ### Book Chapters